 Shea is an important source of income for an estimated four million women in western Africa, where they collect and sell shea kernels.
-AAK sources shea through our direct women’s group supply chain Kolo Nafaso, which now engages almost 300,000 women.
+AAK sources shea through our direct women’s group supply chain Kolo Nafaso, which engages more than 230,000 women.

 A women's groups supply chain